johnnycockerill/milestone-project-2/README.md

 ### Testing User Stories

+- As a user, I want to be able to clearly know how to start and end a match scoring event.
+  - The website requests necessary data from the user from autoload prompts, eliminating the chance the user will start the process without inputting all required inputs.
+  - To begin the process a button is highlighted red and has hover function whilst this button is active.

+- As a user, I want to be able to see the live score as well as individuals peformances.
+  - All team scores and individual scores are visbible at all times whilst the process is live.

 - As a customer, I want to be able to navigate the website and controls intuitively.
     - The website has an intuitive, consistent structure and design allowing for easy navigation.
-    - All similar command buttons are located in the same area of the page, buttons carrying a different style of function are styled to appear different
+    - All similar command buttons are located in the same area of the page, buttons carrying a different style of function are styled to appear different.
+    - The website has interactive aids that assist the user, changing colour to highlight the next step or show disabled functions.

 - As a customer, I want to be able to determine the outcome of a cricket match using this app.
     - The page will dtermine a winner based on the users input throughout the process.